pingcap/docs-cn/certificate-authentication.md

     openssl x509 -noout -subject -in ca-cert.pem | sed 's/.\{8\}//'  | sed 's/, /\//g' | sed 's/ = /=/g' | sed 's/^/\//'
     ```

++ `require san`: Specifies the `Subject Alternative Name` information of the CA certificate that issues the user certificate.
+The information to be specified is consistent with the [`alt_names` of the `openssl.cnf` configuration file](/generate-self-signed-certificates.md) used to generate the client certificate.

+    + Execute the following command to get the information of the `require san` item in the generated certificate:

+        {{< copyable "shell-regular" >}}

+        ```shell
+        openssl x509 -noout -ext subjectAltName -in client.crt
+        ```

+    + `require san` currently supports the following `Subject Alternative Name` check items:

+        - URI
+        - IP
+        - DNS

+    + Multiple check items can be configured after they are connected by commas.
+For example, configure `require san` as follows for the `u1` user:

+        {{< copyable "sql" >}}

+        ```sql
+        create user 'u1'@'%' require san 'DNS:d1,URI:spiffe://example.org/myservice1,URI:spiffe://example.org/myservice2'
+        ```

+    The above configuration only allows the `u1` user to log in to TiDB using the certificate with the URI item `spiffe://example.org/myservice1` or `spiffe://example.org/myservice2` and the DNS item `d1`.

 + `require cipher`: Checks the cipher method supported by the client.
 Use the following statement to check the list of supported cipher methods:

     {{< copyable "sql" >}}